TBSDrJ/Dynamixel-AX-12A/README.md

 ```

 #### `getAll()`
-  * Inputs: method: A string, the name of an instance method that reads from the servo memory.
+  * Inputs: `method`: A string, the name of an instance method that reads from the servo memory.
   * Returns: A list, containing the values read from each servo.
   * Description: This will run the same `getXXX()` method on all instances and assemble the values in a single list.